Creating the Halloween Rising collection for VIPE

 With these results we move on to adapting the main features of our monsters into these cute features and removing any features or details that are unnecessary.

-Step 3: Texturing
+Step 3: texturing

 Once we have the models finished we passed to on of the final steps texturing.
-Although there was some base colors defined inside the concept art. we chose to expand of than by amplifying the color palette giving each variation of each model, up until six different color palettes.
+Although there was some base colors defined inside the concept art.
+We chose to expand of than by amplifying the color palette giving each variation of each model, up until six different color palettes.

 For the cute and stylized models we center our selves in that the color were appealing since it would be one of the main features that would define the models.
-This can be appreciated in the Cute Mimic Slime where the color is the main protagonist.

 For the realistic models the challenge was the way to adapt the colors before without losing the realistic details we have gain though the modeling.
 One the best examples to appreciate this is the Wendigo.